alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 You may need a licence or to follow special rules to export drug precursor chemicals.
 This includes moving them within the EU.

-$CTA

-[You must already have a domestic license](https://www.gov.uk/guidance/precursor-chemical-licensing) before you apply for an export licence.

-$CTA

 ###Apply for an export licence
 {:#apply-export-licence}